 Sheathing is the thick plastic coating that binds multiple wires.
 Too much sheathing only steals room from your electrical box.
-You only need 1/4" protruding inside the box.
+You only need a very short section of sheathing protruding inside the box.

-If you rip sheathing with the wire in the box, it is nearly impossible to cut it to 1/4".
+If you rip sheathing with the wire in the box, it is nearly impossible to cut it to down so far.
 Instead, insert the cable in your box, mark the entry point with a Sharpie, remove, and rip to the proper length.
 Then, insert the wires in the box again for installation.